Request Manager

 PERIOD:

-This is the value for the delay between each transaction being repeated (however in microseconds).
+• Represents the value for the delay between each transaction being repeated, measured in microseconds.

 DELAY:

-This is the delay before the first transaction is issued (however in microseconds).
+• Represents the delay before the first transaction is issued, measured in microseconds.

-This is the number of times which the transactions will be iterated.
-If this value is set to 0 then it will repeat for ever.
+• This parameter defines the number of times the transactions will be iterated.

 Run once on startup Tick Box